Eomurruna: Description

 Eomurruna represents a small, lizard-like organism, only reaching a length of 175mm.
 It possessed a very short tail, a long flat body as well as enlarged bulbous teeth, a feature not often seen among procolophonids.
 Eomurruna represents an intermediate stage between a more primitive tooth pattern seen in owenettids, whereas the lower teeth abduct near the side of the tongue, resulting in no tooth-to-tooth collision between the upper and lower teeth.
 This trait is seen within most horned procolophonids, as an adaptation for herbivory.

 Because of this we can say with safety that Eomurruna feed mainly of fibrous, low-lying vegetation as well as (most-likely) occasionally feeding on small invertebrates such as insects.

 In four individuals (QMF 6693, QMF 49497, QMF 49508 and QMF 49511) evidence for tooth replacement is present, adding more support for the hypothesis that procolophonids had a low rate of tooth replacement.

 Paleoecology

 The world Eomurruna inhabited was still recovering from the recent Permian–Triassic extinction event, and as a result global biodiversity had remained low throughout much of the Early Triassic.
 The world at this time was generally a hot and arid Environment, reaching a temperature of 50 °C or even 60 °C at times.

 Currently a high diversity of fauna has so far been recorded from the Arcadia Formation that lived alongside Eomurruna.
 This includes a high diversity of amphibians including 14 genera, the archosauriform Kalisuchus rewanensis, the archosauromorph Kadimakara australiensis, the lizard Kudnu mackinlayi as well as an indeterminate Dicynodont.

-There is also evidence of a diversity of indermitae ichnotaxa based on coprolites.